Los Osos, California

-Los Osos (Spanish for "the bears") is an unincorporated town and census-designated place (CDP) in San Luis Obispo County, California.
-Located on the Central Coast of California, Los Osos had a population estimated to be 16,533 in 2019.
+Los Osos (Spanish for "the bears") is an unincorporated town in San Luis Obispo County, California, United States.
+Located on the Central Coast of California, Los Osos had a reported population of 14,465 in 2020.
+For statistical purposes, the United States Census Bureau has defined Los Osos as a census-designated place (CDP).

 History

 Northern Chumash people, known in their language as yak titʸu titʸu yak tiłhini, are the first inhabitants of the Los Osos area, as well as much of San Luis Obispo County.
 The Northern Chumash place name Petpatsu has been identified to be near or within the area of Los Osos.
 These peoples traditionally rely on the harvesting of fish and shellfish (e.g. Macoma nasuta) from Morro Bay, as well as the harvesting of acorns and vegetables from the surrounding areas.
 There is a large Northern Chumash archaeological site on a stabilized sand dune in Los Osos dating to at least as early as 1200 CE.
 The remains of two Northern Chumash people were removed from a site at Sweet Springs Nature Preserve dating to around 1700 BCE, and were later inventoried under NAGPRA and are possibly in the process of repatriation to the individuals' descendants.
 Cabrillo first encountered the Chumash in the year 1542.
 Today, Northern Chumash people are as of yet federally unrecognized, but continue to organize themselves under the Northern Chumash Tribal Council, which is headquartered in Los Osos.

-On September 7 – 8, 1769, the Portolà expedition traveled through the San Luis Obispo area on his way to rediscover the Bay of Monterey.
+On September 7 – 8, 1769, the Portolá expedition traveled through the San Luis Obispo area on their way to rediscover the Bay of Monterey.
 Finding an abundance of bears in the area, his diarist, Padre Juan Crespi, O.F.M., recorded that the name given the area by his soldiers was "Los Osos" (Spanish for "the bears").
 Sources disagree about whether the rest of the Spanish name Crespi recorded was "llano" (plain) or "cañada" (glen).

-The Portolà expedition was the beginning of a push by Spain to explore the northwestern frontier of Las Californias, and to establish both military outposts and missions.
+The Portolá expedition was the beginning of a push by Spain to explore the northwestern frontier of Las Californias, and to establish both military outposts and missions.
 The move was intended to counter what were thought to be colonial designs by Russian traders from Alaska and the British fur companies in the Pacific Northwest.
-(See: Fort Ross, Russian-American Company, Hudson's Bay Company) The Portolà expedition was organized by the Visitadór Generál of New Spain, José de Gálvez, following up (belatedly) on previous maritime expeditions, most notably that of Sebastián Vizcaíno in 1602-3, who visited and described many points along the coast, including Monterey Bay, Portolà's primary destination.
+(See: Fort Ross, Russian-American Company, Hudson's Bay Company) The Portolá expedition was organized by the Visitadór Generál of New Spain, José de Gálvez, following up (belatedly) on previous maritime expeditions, most notably that of Sebastián Vizcaíno in 1602–3, who visited and described many points along the coast, including Monterey Bay, Portolá's primary destination.